 - Bachelor’s degree is required.

-- Experience working with a range of funding partners, including government funders and grants.
+- Experience working with a range of funding partners,

 - Demonstrated experience inspiring and leading a dynamic team, supporting professional development, effectively delegating, and project managing multiple simultaneous work-streams.